Tuesday, June 25, 2019

 Wednesday, June 19, 2019

-Just this past weekend, I finally installed the LUX Lighting Systems Monster Rock Lights.
-The company asked me to do a review and install of their lights.
-They said, they are super easy to install.
+The company that makes the LUX Lighting Systems Monster Rock Lights asked me to review and install their lights.
+It is supposed to me an easy install.

 LUX Website -- "The Monster from LUX is the ultimate LED rock light and is the brightest LED rock light on the PLANET!
 The Monster is perfect for the hard core off road enthusiast who does not compromise."